How to Remove Oil Dipstick

 If your car has an oil dipstick, chances are you’ll need to remove it at some point.
 Whether you’re checking your oil level or changing your oil, the process is the same.
 Thankfully, there’s a tool designed specifically for removing oil dipsticks – the Oil Dipstick Removal Tool.

-This handy tool is made of durable plastic and fits most standard size dipsticks.
+This handy tool is made of durable plastic and fits most standard-size dipsticks.
 It features a comfortable grip handle and a long, narrow shaft that’s perfect for getting under the dipstick and lifting it out.
 Best of all, it’s affordable and easy to use.

-To use the Oil Dipstick Removal Tool, simply insert the shaft under the dipstick and lift up.
+To use the Oil Dipstick Removal Tool, simply insert the shaft under the dipstick and lift it.
 The tool will do all the work for you, so there’s no need to worry about damaging your car’s engine.
 Once the dipstick is out, you can check your oil level or proceed with changing your oil according to your car’s maintenance schedule.

 How to Remove a Broken Dipstick